brandonjackson/global-dialogues/analysis_output/GD4/research/GD4_key_findings_summary.md

 The most optimistic group?
 The "AI-Curious" (12.1% of sample) who are experimenting but not dependent, with a 1.47:1 hope ratio.
 This suggests that **familiarity breeds optimism, not contempt**.
 Those with direct experience see more potential benefits than risks, challenging the assumption that deeper knowledge leads to greater concern.

-**Why This Matters:** This finding suggests a "positive experience bias" where continued use selects for those finding value in AI relationships, potentially creating echo chambers of optimism among heavy users.
+**Why This Matters:** This finding **directly contradicts the initial hypothesis** that heavy users would have more nuanced concerns from deeper experience.
+Instead, it reveals a "positive experience bias" where continued use selects for those finding value in AI relationships.
+The pattern challenges the common assumption that familiarity breeds concern—suggesting that direct experience with AI companionship actually correlates with more positive outlooks, potentially creating echo chambers of optimism among heavy users.

 ### 1.2 How Does Reliance Impact Their View of the Social Fabric?